Ramshettisiddeswara/Calculator/README.md

 💻 Technologies Used

-Front-End: Java Swing for crafting a graphical user interface
+Front-End: Java Swing for crafting a graphical user interface,
-Back-End: Java for implementing core logic and event handling Development Environment: Visual Studio Code
+Back-End: Java for implementing core logic and event handling, Development Environment: Visual Studio Code

 🛠️ Key Features
 User-Friendly Interface: Designed to resemble a real calculator, complete with buttons for numbers, operations, and results.
 Arithmetic Operations: Perform addition, subtraction, multiplication, and division effortlessly.
 Advanced Features: Includes a clear button to reset the calculator, support for decimal numbers, and an equals button for precise calculations.
 Error Handling: Displays appropriate error messages for invalid operations like division by zero.

 📈 Learning Outcomes
 This project significantly enhanced my Java programming skills, particularly in building GUI applications using Swing.
 It also deepened my understanding of event-driven programming and user experience design.
 Developing this project was a rewarding experience, as it allowed me to create a practical tool while honing my coding expertise.